 I’m going to take it for granted that none of you guys will ever be stupid enough to plagiarise somebody else’s work.

 But that’s not the only way to damage your integrity.
-I made a whopping error of judgement myself once upon a time, and it resulted in the loss of a client.
+I made a whopping error of judgement myself once upon a time.
 I wanted to take the easy way out to see if I could get away with it.
+(Spoiler: I couldn’t.)

 And that’s all integrity is, really: doing things the hard way, because you know it’s right.